 Means for Measuring the Resistance to Air Flow or the Air Pressure Difference Across the Specimen — The combination of manometer for maintaining the air pressure applied to the specimen and a flowmeter for indicating the rate of air flow through the specimen may beused.
 Flowmeter or manometer shall be calibrated to directly read the fineness in tex or denier.

-NOTE — Three suitable instruments developed by: (a)Ahmedabad Textile Industry’s Research Association, Ahmadabad (modified by Indian Jute Industries Research Association, Kolkata; (b) ICAR-Jute Technological Research Laboratories, Kolkata; and ICAR-National Institute of Natural Fibre Engineering and Technology, Kolkata are described in Annexes C, D and E respectively.
+NOTE — Three suitable instruments developed by: (a)Ahmedabad Textile Industry’s Research Association, Ahmedabad (modified by Indian Jute Industries Research Association, Kolkata; (b) ICAR-Jute Technological Research Laboratories, Kolkata; and ICAR-National Institute of Natural Fibre Engineering and Technology, Kolkata are described in Annex C, Annex D and Annex E respectively.

-4.2 Balance —Capable of weighing the specimen to a sensitivity of 1 mg.
+4.2 Balance — capable of weighing the specimen to a sensitivity of 1 mg

-4.3 Device for Fibre Cutting — fibre cutter or a pair of scissors.
+4.3 Device for Fibre Cutting — fibre cutter or a pair of scissors

 5 PREPARATION OF TEST SPECIMEN

-5.1 Take a suitable portion at random from the middle regions (leaving aside the rooty bottom and under-retted crop ends) of several reeds, covering the full range of the sample.
+Take a suitable portion at random from the middle regions (leaving aside the rooty bottom and under-retted crop ends) of several reeds, covering the full range of the sample.
 Clean each portion so as to free it from barky, specky and knotty spots, hard gummy fibres as well as other extraneous materials.
 If necessary, the cut fibre reeds shall be lightly struck against a hard surface to shake off the adherent dirt and dust.
-Cut the fibre bundles to a specified length and take the mass of the fibres as required by the instrument used (see Annexes C, D and E).
+Cut the fibre bundles to a specified length and take the mass of the fibres as required by the instrument used (see Annex C, Annex D and Annex E).

 6 PROCEDURE